Generalized equipartition method from an arbitrary viewing angle: acknowledgments

 \section{acknowledgments}

-T.M. thanks for Kunihito Ioka for useful comments.
+We thank Kunihito Ioka and an anonymous referee for useful comments.
 This work is supported in part by JSPS Overseas Research Fellowships (T.M.) and by ERC advanced grants ``TReX'' and ``MultiJets" (T.P.).